Klayang/midi-notes/Readme.md

 6. Find `TestMidi.exe` and click it.
 Windows warns you not to do that.
+Don't worry.
 I don't byte :)

    ![](2026-01-20-00-15-12-image.png)